A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Results

 \subsection{Driven-dissipative many-emitter systems}

 A collection of emitters that share a common mode can interact with it collectively, potentially resulting in burst-like correlated emission known as superradiance and non-classical squeezed spin states.
-Following a series of simplifications for matter, cavity, and light-matter coupling, one obtains the widely used Dicke Hamiltonian~\cite{IntroQuantumOptics}
+Following a series of simplifications for matter, cavity, and light-matter coupling, these systems can be described with the widely used Dicke Hamiltonian~\cite{IntroQuantumOptics}

-The Pauli matrices $\sigma_{x,y,z}^i$ represent the SU(2) algebra of an idealized two-level emitter while $a^\dagger$($a$) are the creation (annihilation) operators of the cavity mode.
-The collection of emitters can be brought out of equilibrium by coherently driving the system $H_{drive} = 2\Omega \cos{\omega_d t}\sum_i \sigma_x^i$.
+The Pauli matrices $\sigma_i^{x,y,z}$ represent the SU(2) algebra of an idealized two-level emitter while $a^\dagger$($a$) are the creation (annihilation) operators of the cavity mode.
+The collection of emitters can be brought out of equilibrium by coherently driving the system $H_{drive} = 2\Omega \cos{(\omega_d t)}\sum_i \sigma_i^x$.
 A unitary transformation moves us into a frame that rotates with the driving frequency $\omega_d$.
-As long as the drive is close to resonance, i.e., $\omega_d \gg \Delta_z, \Delta_x, g,\Omega $ with the detunings $\Delta_z = \omega_a - \omega_d$, $\Delta_c = \omega_c - \omega_d$, we can safely discard counter-rotating terms $e^{i(\omega_d+\omega_{a/c})}$ that oscillate too fast to influence the dynamics of the system.
+As long as the drive is close to resonance, i.e., $\omega_d \gg \Delta_z, \Delta_{c}, g,\Omega $ with the detunings $\Delta_z = \omega_a - \omega_d$, $\Delta_c = \omega_c - \omega_d$, we can safely discard counter-rotating terms $e^{i(\omega_d+\omega_{a/c})}$ that oscillate too fast to influence the dynamics of the system.
 We obtain the paradigmatic driven Tavis-Cummings Hamiltonian

 We will consider the emitters or spins in the following as our system of interest and the cavity as an environment that dissipates energy into free space at a rate $\kappa$.
-The bath correlation function is readily obtained, for example, from the Heisenberg-Langevin equations \cite{OpenQuantumSystems}, as
+For the sake of simplicity we restrict our example to a parameter regime, where this decay can be described by a GKSL master equation with Lindblad operator $a$ \cite{Scala2007, OpenQuantumSystems, SciPostPhysLectNotes.129}, such that